Last Updated on July 23, 2024 by teamobn

 Choose Your Drilling Bits

 These days, most drill bits are specifically manufactured to drill through a variety of materials like wood, metal, and plastic.
-So, if you’re drilling in normal metal plates or wood, any standard-purpose twist bit will work.
+So, if you’re drilling better holes in normal metal plates or wood, any standard-purpose twist bit will work.

-However, when drilling through hard, abrasive metals like cast iron or stainless steel, you’ll need a black oxide or cobalt steel drill bit.
+However, when drilling better holes through hard, abrasive metals like cast iron or stainless steel, you’ll need a black oxide or cobalt steel drill bit.
 If you want to drill through concrete or bricks, you’ll need a masonry bit as no other bits will work.

 If you have extra cash to spare, you can get drill bits that have a special coating called titanium nitride (TiN).
 According to manufacturers, these drill bits resist heat & friction and can last up to six times longer than standard steel bits.